NodeJS Buildpack on App Platform

 }

-You can customize the Yarn version used by specifying the version in the engines section of your package.json:
+You can also specify a yarn version in the engines section of your package.json:

 {